paluneau/MEF1D/README.md

 This code was made entirely for educational purposes, and in no means does it pretend to be fully optimized or efficient.
 The function *solve_mef1d()* was made to solve for *u* in unidimensional ODEs of order 2 with this particular form:
 ![Typical problem](https://github.com/paluneau/MEF1D/blob/master/problemetype.png)
 where *p(x),q(x),R(x)* are parameters depending on the problem.
 Dirichlet conditions (*essential*) are imposed on the boundaries of the domain (*a,b*).
 Neumann conditions (*natural*) and mixed conditions (Dirichlet-Neumann) are also supported. **Linear** and **quadratic** shape functions (Lagrange) are available for the discretization.
 You can plot the resulting approximate solution with *plot_mef1d()*.
 Also, if you have computed the analytic solution to your problem and you just want to compare it with the numerical solution, *solve_mef1d()* can give you the L<sup>2</sup> error on your approximate solution, and *plot_mef1d()* can plot both on the same graph for a visual comparison.
+## Validation
+Code validity was ensured in 3 ways:
+1. Simple Laplacian problems were solved by hand and then numerically.
+We compared the analytical and numerical solution with L<sup>2</sup> norm: order 2 solution was exact with P2 elements and order 3 solution converged.
+2. The Method of Manufactured Solution (MMS) was applied on a linear elasticity problem.
+Given an arbitrary analytical solution, the source term of the differential equation was computed by hand.
+Again, by comparing the numerical solution (obtained with the hand-calculated source term) with the initial manufactured solution, we converged according to L<sup>2</sup> norm.
+3. Results from an example in the previously mentioned book were reproduced as expected.
 ## Future Functionalities
 * An option to add "point loads" (Diracs) on specific nodes will be implemented eventually;
 * Comments will be translated to english;